tacogator/gatsby-themes/gatsby-theme-blog-material-clarisse/README.md

   @tacogator/gatsby-theme-material-clarisse-blog
 </h1>

 Launch a new blog with Clarisse template.
-Responsive design and minimalist styling suitable for long-form content.
+Responsive design and minimalist styling.
+Suitable for long-form content or personal blog.

-Built on Material-UI.
+Built with Material-UI.

-## ✿Installation
+## ✿ Installation

 1. **Create a fresh blog from scratch**

     Use the Gatsby CLI to create a new blog site, specifying Clarisse template as the starter.

     ```shell
-    # create a new Gatsby site using the Clarisse starter
+    # create a new Gatsby site using Clarisse starter
     gatsby new my-cool-blog https://github.com/tacogator/gatsby-themes/gatsby-starter-blog-material-clarisse
     ```